Feeling Sick? Here's How Many Hours To Sleep Tonight

 "Sleep is when your immune system repairs itself, the mitochondria clean themselves up, and the liver does most of its detoxification," explained Moday.
 "When we're sleeping, we create more antibodies from our lymphocytes."

-While getting some extra shut-eye can help you recuperate from an illness, there are a number of other things you can do to feel better, as well.
-Drugs like aspirin, acetaminophen, and ibuprofen can help relieve some symptoms, like body aches, said Moday.
+While getting some extra shut-eye can help you recuperate from an illness, there are a number of other things you can do to feel better.
+Over-the-counter remedies and supplements can help relieve symptoms, like body aches, Moday says.
 Staying hydrated will help relieve congestion and promote well-being.
-And keeping your stress levels down can strengthen your immune system.
+Keeping your stress levels down can also strengthen your immune system.